Successful stories are everywhere in the media.

 Sad but true.

-Successful people have all had to take actions that have made them uncomfortable because they have either been unfamiliar or new, or they required a bit of initiative.
+Successful people have all had to take actions that have made them uncomfortable because they have either been unfamiliar or new, or they require a bit of initiative.

 This could be contacting people in senior positions or taking an opportunity for greater exposure or publicity.